ernestohegi/japanese-text-parser/README.md

 # How to test

-Tests can be executed using `npm test`.
+You can run tests with `npm test`.

 # Instant translations